 Please note: Flight training fees are non-refundable.
 Students should plan to complete their training within the semester they have enrolled for the course.
-If, due to special circumstances, approved by the departments; students unable to complete the training may be given a specified extension to finish their flight.
-Beyond that exception, unused hours after the semester enrolled are forefeited and will be unusable.
+If, due to special circumstances, they are unable to complete the training, they may be given a second semester to finish using their flight balance.
+At the end of the second semester, any remaining balance is forfeited and will be unusable.

 International Flight Students: TSA Application Fee for Permission to Commence Flight Training $130

-The fee is required for all non-U.S. students training as Private, Instrument and Multi-engine pilots.
-An approved application allots one year of training for each of the above flight ratings.
-If a student does not complete the rating in that time frame, they will be required to repay the TSA fee and reapply to continue training.
+The fee is required for all foreign students training as Private, Instrument and Multi-engine pilots.
+The application allots one year of training for each of the above flight ratings.
+If a student does not complete the rating in that time frame, they will be required to repay the TSA application fee to continue training.